 Last week, I connected with a former colleague on LinkedIn.
 As I checked out his profile, I noticed that he was now working for a new technology company.
 Not only had I never even heard of the company before, but the name of the company also didn’t clarify the products or services offered.
 Now my curiosity was piqued, but once I tracked down the company's LinkedIn page to learn more, I was really disappointed.

 After skimming the company overview, I realized I still couldn't pinpoint the company's specialty.
-Perhaps I had just missed some key word or brief, defining statement and read it again, this time more painstakingly.
+Perhaps I just missed some keyword or brief, defining statement and read it again, this time more painstakingly.

 It didn’t help.